-My work is an unveiling of identity.
+My work is an unveiling of rigid and malleable aspects of human identity through material and process.
 It is the series of incongruities that arise between one’s innate need to make a difference as an individual and the desperate desire to advance the group as a whole.
-It is an exploration of tangible anxieties that manifest themselves through the constant struggle with feelings of inadequacy and despair.
-Aesthetically I am interested in the contextual intersection of fibers and metals, the physical spaces where these materials are manipulated and how the material itself can manipulate the identity of the individual.
+I explore tangible anxieties that manifest themselves through a struggle with feelings of inadequacy.
+Aesthetically, I am interested in contextual intersections between fibers and metals and the spaces where these materials are manipulated can show how the material itself can change the identity of the individual member of society.
 Simone de Beauvoir attributed the rise of the iron industry to the displacement of women as the second sex, thus relegated to menial textile factory work.
 A sense of uneasiness in my work reflects the perverse stigma of these gendered material histories.
-The anthropomorphization of objects and objectification of bodies in my work conjures the abject within comforting domestic spaces, emphasizing the often-dichotomous nature of individuality.
-A sense of humor, inspired by working with children, empowers my process with simplicity and play.
-My pieces are saturated with sentimentality, at times pressing the implications of signifiers to the extent that the meaning becomes obscured, leading the viewer to use their own associations and histories to provide insight and interpretation.
-Precision and form are secondary to a sense of play and maudlin attachment.
-I want to blur the lines between safety and danger, organic and produced, by re-contextualizing intimate domestic spaces, often through tongue-in-cheek imagery.
-I am interested in exploring the conflict of identity and the strain between an individual’s obligations to societal categories of her perceived role and the struggle to retain originality and an authentic license to create.
+Through tongue-in-cheek imagery, my work recontextualizes the blurred lines between the organic and produced.
+I am interested in exploring the conflict of identity and strain between an individual’s obligations to societal categories of their perceived role and the struggle to retain originality and an authentic license to create.